ironbar/arc25/docs/05_Solution_Summary.md

             # Check if the pixel is not background
             if input_grid[x, y] != Color.BLACK:
                 # Check for circle shape using a simple heuristic
-                # We will consider a circle if it has a certain diameter
                 diameter = 1
                 while True:
                     # Check the pixels in the current diameter